Who can register

 Returning to the Register

-If you’re returning to the Register you will need to provide evidence of Post Registration Training and Learning for the period since you last registered and pay any fees that may still be outstanding.
+If you’re returning to the Register you will need to provide evidence of post registration training and learning (PRTL) for the period since you last registered and pay any fees that may still be outstanding.

-Please read the document below before submitting an application to return to the Register.
+Read the more information on PRTL document before you return to the Register.

 Social workers returning to practice